rlondon3/testing_suite/README.md

 No installation is required.
 Simply copy the provided testing suite files (expect.js, test.js, describe.js, testFramework.js, and testRunner.js) into your Node.js project and start making assertions.

     const { expect } = require('./path/to/your/testingSuite');
+### Testing Suite Methods

+The testing suite includes a describe function for organizing tests and executing them:

+    describe(suiteName, suiteFunction): Use this function to group related tests together. expect function provides a variety of assertion methods to cover different scenarios in your tests.

 Example usage: